NaturailyShopify/Naturaily-netlify/_posts/2018-08-03-how-to-count-articles-in-categories-on-search-result-using-rails-elastic-aggregations-and-drapper.md

 ---
-title: Count articles by category on search in Ruby on Rails
+title: Count Articles by Category on Search in Ruby on Rails
 description: >-
   Have you ever wanted to calculate how many articles will be left in a certain category after search?
 Elasic aggregations and Drapper are significant in a